Dr. Chris de Feijter

-Meifu Shinkage-ryū Saskatchewan® is an authorized dojo, managed by Taka Budo Dokokai Martial Arts Inc., a not-for-profit corporation studying and promoting Japanese martial arts in Saskatchewan and Canada.
-The Saskatchewan Dojo was established by Dr. Chris de Feijter, and is one of the three official groups in Canada authorized by Soke Yasayuki Otsuka in Japan that are part of the Meifu Shinkage Ryu Canada™ Branch.
+Meifu Shinkage-ryū Saskatchewan® is an authorized dojo, managed by Taka Budo Dokokai Martial Arts Inc., a not-for-profit corporation in Saskatchewan (101259334) studying and promoting Japanese martial arts in Saskatchewan and Canada.
+The Saskatchewan Dojo was established by Dr. Chris de Feijter, and is one of the 5 official groups in Canada authorized by Soke Yasayuki Otsuka in Japan that are part of the Meifu Shinkage Ryu Canada™ Branch.

 The training in Meifu Shinkage Ryu (MSR) is primarily focusing on traditional Japanese throwing spikes and blades called Bo Shuriken.
 This is supplemented with the study of a weighted chain called a Fundo Kusari (we use a safe practice version) and the use of hand held blades called Shoken.
 In addition, techniques from Kenjutsu and Iaijutsu are used to present to practitioners how shuriken and the katana were used in real combat.

 In addition to the content of the regular Meifu Shinkage Ryu curriculum, members of the Saskatchewan Dojo also study auxiliary skills including Tantojutsu (knife) and Shutojutsu (spear hand).
 Both these skill-sets were described in one of the books written by the Founder of Meifu Shinkage Ryu.